Skip to content

 The winter will be remembered by many in the South and Southeast for the absence of cold air.
 A heavy snow event failed to reach its accumulation potential multiple times across the Southern Plains and Ozarks because ground and air temperatures were just above freezing.

-When heavy snow falls for hours but doesn't accumulate on roads, many businesses may make a costly decision to delay or cancel travel unnecessarily.
+When heavy snowfalls for hours but doesn't accumulate on roads, many businesses may make a costly decision to delay or cancel travel unnecessarily.
 Pairing a credible precipitation forecast model with one that offers deeper insights on pavement temperatures is key to assessing potential impacts to your operations.

 Ice Storm Snarls Travel